-At Bottleneck Virtual Assistants, we give business owners the liberty to choose their preferred work schedule for their VAs.
+At Bottleneck Distant Assistants, we give business owners the liberty to choose their preferred work schedule for their DAs.

 Some request their VAs to work during the same time with them, and some allow them to work during regular Philippine office hours.
 Others hire their VAs to work on a flexible work schedule, allowing them to work anytime they want.

-Work schedules are dependent on the job role of the VA.
-Virtual teams with multiple capabilities may consist of virtual assistants working on different shifts in a day.
+Work schedules are dependent on the job role of the DA.
+Virtual teams with multiple capabilities may consist of Distant assistants working on different shifts in a day.